 I have been lucky to learn under the wing of Dan Vito, and it has turned a hobby into a passion.
 His glazes are unparalleled.
 The shop is full of beautiful work, which I have purchased, and his studio full of fun and learning.
 I couldn’t be happier with my time spent at Fireborn.
 MORE REVIEWS…

 There is a 3 tiered price structure.
 For an 8 week term, new students pay $290.
 For students not currently enrolled but who have previously taken classes at Fireborn, (“returning students”) there is a $20 discount.
 For currently enrolled students who are rolling over into the next term without a break, there is a $40 discount.
 You must make a deposit of $100 to hold your spot.
 The balance will depend on which category you are in.
 Balances are due seven days before your class starts.
 We will send you a reminder email when balances are due.
 Pay now.

 We try to be flexible.
 If you have to miss a class, you may attend a class on another day of the week, space permitting.
 (For example, if you regularly attend Tuesday’s class, you can make up on a Thursday).
 You will need to fit your make-up classes within your eight-week term.
 Click here to schedule a make-up and if you will miss a class, click here to tell us.

 Fireborn may cancel or postpone classes if minimum enrollment is not attained, in which case deposits will be refunded.
 Click here for cancelations due to weather conditions.

 Twenty-five pounds of clay is included in tuition.
-If additional clay is needed, it costs $15 for 10 pounds.
-The clay used is Grolleg porcelain.
+If additional clay is needed, it may be purchased.
+The clay used is Grolleg porcelain, imported from England.
 Glazes and firing are included in the price of clay.
 Glaze materials are included in the cost of clay.

 Supplies You Should Bring